Glossary .md

 ORM

 Object-relational mapper.
-In LaminDB every sub-class of Record (every instance of Registry) is an ORM that corresponds to a SQL table in the underlying metadata database wikipedia.
+In LaminDB every subclass of SQLRecord is an ORM model that corresponds to a SQL table in the underlying metadata database [Wikipedia].
+A SQLRecord object maps to a single row of the table.
+We refer to the SQLRecord class as a registry, hence the name of its metaclass: Registry.

 observation

-In statistics (machine learning), an observation refers to a particular measured instance of a set of random variable.
+In statistics and machine learning, an observation refers to a measurement of a set of random variables.

 In biology, an observation typically corresponds to measuring (reading out) a set of properties from a biological sample.